Marc MacYoung?

 to attack you?

-A point overlooked by many verbal de-escalation
+A point overlooked by many

-programs, he may
+verbal de-escalation programs, he may not want

-pretty sure he can get what he
+sure he can get what he wants through

-want to be talked down.
+to be talked down.

 Or, if he decides to go anyway, something that will immediately convince him "bad decision."